Geri-Borbas-Shape/Geri-Borbas-Shape/README.md

 **Name and home country:**<br />
 Gergely (Geri) Borbás, 🇭🇺 Hungary

 📱 I love this industry.
 In the past 10 years, I made numerous Apps and Games both teamed and solo.
 Having attended a design school and graduated from an art University, I started out as a designer.
 Later on, I transitioned to App Developer (Web, Flash, then iOS Dev, plus some Unity).
-Being a knowledge-sharing enthusiast, I maintain a [Dev Blog](https://blog.eppz.eu/).
+Being a knowledge-sharing enthusiast, I maintain a [Dev Blog].

 **Previous work/school:**<br />
 🛠️ Before Shape, I've done Remote iOS Dev Consultancy for 7 years.
 Before that, I was iOS Dev and UI/UX Designer at Budapest agencies for 7 years, before that we ran a small design studio with friends in sync with the University.